bloch-code/aws-bootcamp-cruddur-2023/journal/week5.md

 ![Error running a DB set up](https://github.com/bloch-code/aws-bootcamp-cruddur-2023/blob/main/_docs/assets/week%205/err_running_setup.PNG)

 At the end error was due to unknown issue which we will address later along the line.
-Instead, we have run our ‘update_cognito_user_ids`.
+Instead, we have run our `update_cognito_user_ids`.

 Then we went and deleted our cookies set up from a bunch of JS files as we will no longer use it.